Science, Open Data and the COVID-19 Pandemic

 The third challenge is the need for building capacities and providing accessible and timely finances to deal with current challenges.
 The establishment of a global funding mechanism that combines technological capacities with finances is urgently needed and must be supported by governments, philanthropists, and the private sector.

-If science can help us in such emergencies, policies should guide in delivering positive outcomes.
+If science can help us in such emergencies, policies should guide us in delivering positive outcomes.